 The Ernest J. Gaines Award for Literary Excellence honors Louisiana’s revered storyteller, Ernest J. Gaines, and serves to inspire and recognize rising African-American fiction writers of excellence at a national level.
-The book award, initiated by donors of the Baton Rouge Area Foundation, is now in its ninth year and has become nationally recognized in its role of enhancing visibility of emerging black fiction writers while also expanding the audience for this literature.
+The book award, initiated by donors of the Baton Rouge Area Foundation, is now in its 11th year and has become nationally recognized in its role of enhancing visibility of emerging black fiction writers while also expanding the audience for this literature.
 The annual award of a $10,000 cash prize is to support the writer and help enable her/him to focus on her/his art of writing.

 The 2017 panel of judges are themselves renowned contributors to the literary world.
 They are Anthony Grooms, Edward P. Jones, Elizabeth Nunez, Francine Prose and Patricia Towers.